Homemade Dinner Rolls

 Instructions

-• Transfer the dough to a floured work surface and knead a few times to form into a ball.
-The dough should be sticky, but if it’s too sticky to work with, add a little more flour.
-Brush a large bowl with ½ teaspoon olive oil and place the dough inside.
-Cover with plastic wrap and set aside in a warm spot for 60 to 90 minutes, or until the dough is doubled in size.
+• Transfer the dough to a lightly floured surface and knead a few times to form into a ball.
+The dough should be slightly sticky, but if it’s too sticky to work with, work in a little more flour.
+Brush a large bowl with olive oil and place the dough inside.
+Cover with plastic wrap and set aside to rise for 1 to 2 hours, or until the dough has doubled in size.

-• Brush a large baking sheet with olive oil and set aside.
-Turn the dough out onto a clean work surface and lightly flour your hands.
+• Brush a baking sheet or 9x13-inch baking dish with olive oil and set aside.
+Turn the dough out onto a clean work surface.
 Divide the dough into 15 equal pieces.
 Form each piece into a ball by rolling on the countertop with a cupped hand.
 Place each piece onto the baking sheet.
-Dust the tops with a very slight amount of flour to keep the plastic wrap from sticking to the dough.
+Dust the tops with a very slight amount of flour to prevent sticking.
 Cover with plastic wrap and set aside for 1 hour, or until puffy.

-• Preheat the oven to 350°F and move the oven rack to a low position.
+• Preheat the oven to 350°F and move an oven rack to a low position.

-• Bake the rolls for 20 to 25 minutes, or until lightly golden brown, rotating the pan halfway.
-Let the rolls cool in the pan for 5 minutes before transferring to a wire rack to cool completely.
+• Bake the rolls for 20 to 25 minutes, or until golden brown, rotating the pan halfway.

 Leave a comment: